OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

 - The manifest .xml file for the add-in you want to test.

-## Sideload an add-in on Excel or Word on iPad
+## Sideload an add-in on Excel or Word on iPad using iTunes

 1. Use a sync cable to connect your iPad to your computer.
 If you're connecting the iPad to your computer for the first time, you'll be prompted with **Trust This Computer?**.
 Choose **Trust** to continue.